AI Super Mario World Part 1: Read WRAM and Draw a HUD

 In 2015, Seth Bling released MarI/O - a neural network that taught itself to beat Super Mario World.
 SMW is one of my top-10 games and my undergrad thesis involved neural nets, so this project resonated with me and stayed in the back of my mind.
 Now, we’re going to build this from scratch.

-Over this series, you’ll create a self-evolving agent that learns to play SMW, armed with nothing but Lua scripting and the BizHawk emulator.
+In this series, you’ll create a self-evolving agent that learns to play SMW using Lua scripting and the BizHawk emulator.
 By the end, you’ll have a working AI and a runner script that loads pre-trained networks.

-This post gets you started: we’ll set up BizHawk, learn its Lua API, read Mario’s position directly from memory, and build a live HUD overlay that updates every frame.
+This post is the first step: we’ll set up BizHawk, read Mario’s position directly from memory, and build a live HUD overlay that updates every frame.
 You’ll go from zero to seeing Mario’s coordinates on screen.
+Today, we’ll build a custom HUD to show Mario’s stats.

 What You Need